as4401s/Mac-Universal-Converter/README.md

 - The app includes pillow-heif, but may require system libraries
 - Try converting HEIC files using the Image mode

+### SVG conversion not working
+- Ensure Cairo is installed: `brew install cairo`
+- SVG support requires the Cairo library to be available on your system
+- The app will work without Cairo, but SVG conversion features will be disabled

 ## 📝 Notes

 - **ICNS Format**: When converting to ICNS, images are automatically resized to 1024x1024 for optimal quality
+- **SVG Format**: SVG conversion requires Cairo library (`brew install cairo`).
+SVG to raster conversion uses cairosvg, while raster to SVG embeds the image as base64-encoded PNG
 - **Video Codecs**: Uses libx264 for most video formats, libvpx for WebM
 - **Audio Extraction**: Can extract audio from video files
 - **Batch Processing**: All files in the queue are processed sequentially